-The Residential Development Overlay is an overlay zoning district that may be applied to areas of the county that are expected to be developed and subdivided for residential uses within a reasonable timeframe, as may be determined by the availability or proximity of public sewer and water, developed transportation networks, lower suitability of the land for agriculture, and proximity to other developed areas or municipalities.
+The Residential Development Overlay is an overlay zoning district that may be applied to areas of the county that are expected to be developed and subdivided for residential uses within a reasonable timeframe, as may be determined by the availability or proximity of public sewer and water, developed transportation networks, lower suitability of the land for agriculture, character of current structures and uses, and proximity to other developed areas or municipalities.
 It is the intent of the RD district to encourage consistent quality residential development in these areas by providing additional minimum requirements.